jonmumm/actor-kit/README.md

 Creates a React context for Actor Kit integration.

+- `TMachine`: Type parameter representing the state machine type.
+- `actorType`: String identifier for the actor type.

 Returns an object with:

 - `Provider`: React component to provide the Actor Kit client.